To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Summary and Key Takeaway Remarks

 The architecture also influences pre-training outcomes.
 We find that simpler models that capture global features such as PointNet fail at transferring learned knowledge when fine-tuned.
 More local point-based methods such as PointMLP benefit greatly from pre-training, especially with supervised pre-training.
 Transformers benefit more from contrastive learning.
 Complex architectures that process large scale data such as MinkowskiNet, which is based on sparse convolutions can boost the transfer learning performance under small domain shift (\eg{} scenes to scenes, shapes to shapes) but can be sensitive to changes in data sampling.
 Graph-based such as DGCNN with local and global feature extraction, can be pre-trained and fine-tuned efficiently, although they do not always exhibit the best overall performance.

 Second, we observe that unlike the 2D case, features learned \textit{even in the earliest layers} of 3D architectures tend to be class-specific, which can hinder their utility in transfer learning.
-This highlights the importance of adaptability of early layers for 3D transfer learning.
+This highlights the importance of adaptability of early layers for point cloud transfer learning.

 Finally, regularizing exclusively early layers using geometric signals can improve pre-training in several settings, particularly for supervised pre-training.
 This approach addresses the lack of general-purpose low-level 3D features.
 This insight also opens the door for future research to focus on early layer-wise regularization rather than applying it uniformly across the entire model.